 What is Collateral?

 Before buying shares, the person buying the shares has to deposit a certain amount in the broker’s account for security.
 That amount is called Collateral.
+Know more about collateral in TMS.

 What is a Merchant Banker or Issue Manager?